32134 habitual doer affixes, future time ←

 (See also doerless

-I made up that last example, as there are hardly any examples of bent soft liG outside of the vedic literature.
+afaik, there are no examples of bent soft liG outside of the vedic literature.

 But this rule says that, if it is used with a verb, it must be a luG verb, as in --